container-storage-interface/spec/spec.md

     // reported by the SP.
 The CO MUST be resilient to that. repeated string published_node_ids = 1;

-    reserved 2;
+    // Field 2 was VolumeCondition, an alpha API that has been removed. reserved 2;
   }